OneCause/efs-provisioner/README.md

 If you are new to Kubernetes or to PersistentVolumes this quick start will get you up and running with simple defaults.

 In the future we intend to add a helm chart for deploying the EFS provisioner.
-Until then, the old example manifests from the [retired external-storage repository](https://github.com/kubernetes-retired/external-storage/tree/master/aws/efs/deploy) can be viewed as an example.
+Until then, the manifests from the [retired external-storage repository](https://github.com/kubernetes-retired/external-storage/tree/master/aws/efs/deploy) can be viewed as an example.

 - Download the manifest file [manifest.yaml](https://raw.githubusercontent.com/kubernetes-retired/external-storage/master/aws/efs/deploy/manifest.yaml).